GitauHarrison/notes/databases/access_postgresql/psql.md

  postgres    |               Superuser, Create role, Create DB, Replication, Bypass RLS | {}
 ```

+## Create a Super User

 From a security stanpoint, it is very dangerous to have a user with superuser privileges because this user is able to bypass all checks.
-You are advised to avoid the superuser unless it is necessary or be VERY careful.
+You are advised to avoid the superuser unless it is necessary or be VERY careful when working with this user.

-## Create a Super User

 Let us create another user with superuser privileges:

 ```python
 postgres=# CREATE USER wangare SUPERUSER;